nvidia-holoscan/holoscan-sdk/docs/gpu_resident.md

 1. **Graph Launch**: The GPU-resident CUDA graph is launched on a dedicated stream
 2. **Iteration Loop** (on the GPU):
    - The graph polls the data ready signal and tear down signal
-   - If data is not ready, the GPU sleeps for the configured interval (default 500 μs) before checking again
+   - If data is not ready, the GPU sleeps for the configured interval (default 500 microseconds) before checking again
    - When data ready signal is set, executes all operators
    - Sets result ready signal when processing is complete
    - When tear down signal is set, the graph is torn down